 - Monte Cassino (The Battle of Monte Cassino)

 - The Winter Line (The Winter Line)

-The missions in Gela and Salerno, as noted above, are self-explanatory and part of the tutorial, so you’ll complete these automatically when you begin a new campaign.
+As noted above, the missions in Gela and Salerno are self-explanatory and part of the tutorial, so you’ll complete these automatically when you begin a new campaign.